 Here are some key facts about us:

-- Big Picture Education is a charity.
+- Big Picture Learning is a charity.
 We rely on donations and revenue from services provided.

 - We believe in keeping schools small by design.